How to Explore 5 European Cruise Ports: What to Do in Amsterdam, Copenhagen, & More

 I mention all of these attractions in more detail in my 3-day itinerary for visiting Amsterdam.
 Of course, if you are visiting Amsterdam on a cruise, you can’t see all of these attractions in one day.
 Therefore, I would recommend either the Anne Frank House or the Van Gogh Museum, and going on a canal tour so you can see a lot of the city.

 If you are very interested in seeing the Anne Frank House, you have to research when to purchase tickets online so you get them in time before they sell out for the day you will be in Amsterdam.
-You might have to get up very early, depending on the time zone you live in, to purchase tickets before they sell out (this is what my family had to do to get tickets).
-Read more about how to ensure you get tickets to the Anne Frank House in my Amsterdam itinerary.
+You might have to get up very early (depending on the time zone you live in) to purchase tickets before they sell out.
+Purchase tickets on the official website; tickets are only available through the official website.
+Read more about how to ensure you get tickets to the Anne Frank House in my Amsterdam itinerary!

 Even though you might decide to do a canal tour if you visit Bruges, I think you’ll also enjoy a canal tour in Amsterdam, seeing how all of the canals run through the city.
 I remember walking through the city and seeing a canal at every turn!